Gene technology legislation

 The South Australia Genetically Modified Crops Management Act 2004 provides for specific areas within South Australia for the following purposes:

 - to cultivate a specified class of crop

 - where specified class of crops cannot be cultivated

 - where no genetically modified food crops may be cultivated

-The Act also provides protections regarding the spread of genetically modified plant material and for powers to regulate the growing of genetically modified food crops.
+The Act also provides protections about controlling the spread of genetically modified plant material and provides powers to regulate the growing of genetically modified food crops.

 Genetically modified food crops may be cultivated in South Australia, except on Kangaroo Island, providing the grower has successfully obtained a licence from the Regulator and abides by the conditions to control the spread of GM grains or pollen.

 The Minister for Primary Industries and Regional Development has responsibility for the Genetically Modified Crops Management Act.